openstack/python-monascaclient/README.rst

                                subcommands.

   optional arguments:
     -j, --json                 output raw json response
     --version                  Shows the client version and exits.
     -d, --debug                Defaults to env[MONASCA_DEBUG].
     -v, --verbose              Print more verbose output.
     -k, --insecure             Explicitly allow the client to perform "insecure" SSL (https) requests.
 The server's certificate will not be verified against any certificate authorities.
 This option should be used with caution.
     --cert-file CERT_FILE      Path of certificate file to use in SSL connection.
                                This file can optionally be prepended with the private key.
     --key-file KEY_FILE        Path of client key to use in SSL connection.This option is not necessary if your key is prepended to your cert file.
+    --os-cacert OS_CACERT      Specify a CA bundle file to use in verifying a TLS (https) server certificate.
+Defaults to
+                               env[OS_CACERT].
+Without either of these, the
-    --ca-file CA_FILE      Path of CA SSL certificate(s) used to verify the remote server's certificate.
-Without this option the client looks for the default system CA certificates.
+                               client looks for the default system CA certificates.
     --timeout TIMEOUT          Number of seconds to wait for a response.
-    --os-username OS_USERNAME
-                           Defaults to env[OS_USERNAME].
+    --os-username OS_USERNAME  Defaults to env[OS_USERNAME].
-    --os-password OS_PASSWORD
+    --os-password OS_PASSWORD  Defaults to env[OS_PASSWORD].
+    --os-project-id OS_PROJECT_ID
+                               Defaults to env[OS_PROJECT_ID].
+    --os-project-name OS_PROJECT_NAME
-                           Defaults to env[OS_PASSWORD].
+                               Defaults to env[OS_PROJECT_NAME].
-    --os-tenant-id OS_TENANT_ID
+    --os-domain-id OS_DOMAIN_ID
-                           Defaults to env[OS_TENANT_ID].
+                               Defaults to env[OS_DOMAIN_ID].
-    --os-tenant-name OS_TENANT_NAME
+    --os-domain-name OS_DOMAIN_NAME
-                           Defaults to env[OS_TENANT_NAME].
+                               Defaults to env[OS_DOMAIN_NAME].
-    --os-auth-url OS_AUTH_URL
-                           Defaults to env[OS_AUTH_URL].
+    --os-auth-url OS_AUTH_URL  Defaults to env[OS_AUTH_URL].
     --os-region-name OS_REGION_NAME
                                Defaults to env[OS_REGION_NAME].
     --os-auth-token OS_AUTH_TOKEN
                                Defaults to env[OS_AUTH_TOKEN].
     --os-no-client-auth        Do not contact keystone for a token.
 Defaults to env[OS_NO_CLIENT_AUTH].
-    --mon-api-url MONASCA_API_URL
+    --monasca-api-url MONASCA_API_URL
                                Defaults to env[MONASCA_API_URL].
-    --mon-api-version MONASCA_API_VERSION
+    --monasca-api-version MONASCA_API_VERSION
                                Defaults to env[MONASCA_API_VERSION] or 2_0
     --os-service-type OS_SERVICE_TYPE
                                Defaults to env[OS_SERVICE_TYPE].
     --os-endpoint-type OS_ENDPOINT_TYPE
                                Defaults to env[OS_ENDPOINT_TYPE].

   See "mon help COMMAND" for help on a specific command.